fictional-pancake/turbo-spork/tonyjournal.md

 ###### 2/12/16
+This week I worked on making a sign-up page.
+The page itself right now is just a minimal HTML form, because I don't really care about that part very much.
+I had to learn how to access POST variables with Node and ended up using a script from StackOverflow that nicely puts them in an array for you to use.
+I also learned how to query the PostrgreSQL database and began the slow process of remembering how to use SQL.
+The page that runs the actual sign-up process checks if the user exists and if they do, does nothing.
+If they don't exist, it will create their entry in the database (after I remember how to do that).
+We originally were going to assign every user a unique numerical ID but instead decided to make usernames unique for that purpose instead.
+Our vaguely defined Deliverable 1 goal of a server is technically already met, but what it will probably end up meaning is a server that can send and receive messages from the client and discard them, as well as managing accounts that mean nothing.

+###### 2/12/16
 This week I learned how to actually display a webpage with Node.
 It seems surprisingly easy.
 Node handles most of the stuff and just gives you variables for stuff like the page the user requested.